-The subsequent gamble with soldier’s lives and the fate of the 3rd Light Horse Division — charging into certain death — live large in the Australian psyche as the epitome of bravery and self sacrifice amidst ineptitude and pointless slaughter.
+The fate of the Light Horsemen charging into certain death lives large in the Australian psyche, epitomizing bravery and self-sacrifice amidst ineptitude and pointless slaughter.

-The graphic phase “Godley’s abattoir” seems to aptly sum up the grim outcome and wry cynicism felt by troops at the time.
-Going over in several waves, the 8th Division lost 234 men as casualties.
+The graphic phase ‘Godley’s abattoir’ seems to aptly sum up the grim outcome and wry cynicism felt by troops at the time.
+Going over in several waves, the 8th Light Horse lost 234 men as casualties.

 Amongst its 154 killed was Major Thomas Harold Redford.

-Although originally from Warrnambool in Victoria he married Ruth Cameron and lived in Mosman at “Kilmington” in Holt Avenue and 49 Middle Head Rd.
+Although originally from Warrnambool in Victoria he married Ruth Cameron and lived in Mosman at ‘Kilmington’ in Holt Avenue and 49 Middle Head Rd.

 C.E.W Bean describes recollections of the time between the cessation of the preliminary bombardment and the cacophony of Turkish gun-fire as men went over the top in his Official History.